jbshep/conversational-python-legacy/chapters/ch2_cond.md

 if age >= 16:
     print("You are old enough to take your license exam. ") elif age >= 14:
-    print("You may obtain a learner’s permit.")
+    print("You may obtain a learner's permit.")
 else:
     print("Perhaps you should ride a bike for now.") print("Done.")
 ```

-Note that we’ve also added a statement that prints “Done” for illustrative
+Note that we've also added a statement that prints "Done" for illustrative
 purposes.

-Having `elif`’s work the same way as having an `else` block followed by an `if`
+Having `elif`'s work the same way as having an `else` block followed by an `if`
 block.
 If the first condition is `True`, we print that we are old enough to
 take the exam.
 Then, none of the other conditions are checked.
 Instead, Python
-drops down to the “Done” `print` statement.
+drops down to the "Done" `print` statement.
 If the first condition is `False`,
 then, and only then, is the next condition checked.
 If that condition is
-`True`, we print that they can obtain a learner’s permit and we drop down to the
+`True`, we print that they can obtain a learner's permit and we drop down to the
-“Done” `print` statement.
+"Done" `print` statement.
 If that condition was `False`, our code descends to
 the `else` block.

 `else` blocks are always optional, as are `elif` blocks.
 You can have any
 number of `elif` blocks, but `if`/`elif`/`else` blocks must always come in that
-order: first an `if` statement, then any `elif`’s, and finally an `else`.
+order: first an `if` statement, then any `elif`'s, and finally an `else`.

-Now let’s consider driver’s education in our example.
+Now let's consider driver's education in our example.
 Individuals must be 16
-years old and have had a driver’s education class to take the license exam.
+years old and have had a driver's education class to take the license exam.
 So,
-we’ll need to ask them if they’ve taken the exam by using another `input`
+we'll need to ask them if they've taken the exam by using another `input`
 statement.

 \begin{codelisting}